You should also read the article on Preparing Competition Images additional information on submitting images for competition.

 JUDGING AND AWARDS

 The competition chairpersons will select photographers from outside the club to judge entries.
 The judges are asked to evaluate images based on impact, composition and technical merit.
-Competition scores may range from 65 – 100.
+Competition scores may range from 65 – 100 based on the general criteria below.
 A score of 75 is considered to be a good image.
-Certificates are awarded to the winners.
-There is only one award for each place; however, it is possible that an honorable mention, a third or even a second place may not be awarded.

 95 - 100: Exceptional